 Therefore, we adopt a different approach when examining mobility, and look at the extent of relative changes of position.
-We establish a sequence of the persons in the sample from the point of view of the variable under investigation, e.g. the equalised income, regarding also
+We establish a sequence of the persons in the sample from the point of view of the variable under investigation, e.g. the equalised income, regarding also weighting.
+We associate the same serial numbers to persons with identical income, e.g. to mem-

-17 We have also tried the method proposed in Fields-Ok (1998) that measures not relative but absolute mobility.
+We have also tried the method proposed in Fields and Ok (1998) that measures not relative but absolute mobility.
 It is perhaps not irrelevant to mention that their procedure cannot be so well used in cases where the change of average incomes is really large from one period to the other as this will basically determine the size of their mobility indicator.
 If, however, we apply the breakdown income movement = social utility growth + social utility transfer in a way suggested by them, then the social utility transfer thus obtained will be highest when the change of the average income is the lowest, and the other way around.